Contact & FAQ

 To obtain data in these cases, SRC will liaise directly with the police, since they will require Sam to sign appropriate Memorandum of Undertakings (MOUs) and for SRC to adhere to appropriate security procedures (which are already in place).

-Where are you based/operate?
+• Where are you based/operate?

 The advent of CVP within Courts, often means that the distance of an expert is of less significance than in the past, and SRC can provide telephone/online case conferences as is required.

-How do I get the data?
+• How do I get the data?

-In the majority of cases which involve expert level assessment, the data has already been obtained by the police.
+In the majority of criminal cases which involve expert level assessment, the data has already been obtained by the police.
 Sam can advise you what is required and liaise directly with the police to obtain the correct data and sign appropriate agreements/MOUs.

 Any data obtained by Sam will be fully checked to ensure it complies with the correct standards including reviewing seizure and other details.

 Sam is a forensic specialist and works on cases requiring detailed analysis to determine why?, when? how?, where, who? with respect to data.
 She can find data on devices (since she needs to be able to do this to address such analysis), however, she no longer performs extractions/data recovery.
-She can work with several other known analysts/experts (where necessary) to achieve the requirements of your case.
+She can work with other personally known analysts/experts (where necessary) to achieve the requirements of your case.

-Does SRC have ISO17025 accreditation?
+• Does SRC have ISO17025 accreditation?

 No.